Cyberguru1/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 5. You can assume the number will be between 1 to 3999.
 6. def roman_to_int(roman_string) must return an integer
 7. If the roman_string is not a string or None, return 0

+### **14. Squared by using map**

+> Write a function that computes the square value of all integers of a matrix using map

+1. Prototype: def square_matrix_map(matrix=[]):
+2. matrix is a 2 dimensional array
+3. Returns a new matrix:
+4. Same size as matrix
+5. Each value should be the square of the value of the input
+6. Initial matrix should not be modified
+7. You are not allowed to import any module
+8. You have to use map
+9. You are not allowed to use for or while
+10. Your file should be max 3 lines